An Embodied Approach to Emotional Regulation: Understanding the role of cakras and glands in human behaviour

 Things to know:

-The cost for this event will be $650 for an adult pass waged and $450 for a concession pass.
+The cost for this event will be $650 USD for an adult pass waged and $500 USD for a concession pass.

 -Booking fees include all meals, classes, workshops and optional individual consultations.

-To reserve your place, visit the registration page on the Martha’s Vineyard Retreats website with the link below, and forward your payment to liila.hass@gmail.com via Zelle or PayPal, and tag it with "MV Event".
+To reserve your place, click here or forward your payment to liila.hass@gmail.com via Zelle or PayPal, and tag it with "MV Event".

 If you have any questions, don't hesitate to contact us at info@mvretreats.com